ztbochanski/react-development-guide/react-basics-example/README.md

 # React Basics

+> "A landslide misinterpretation of the official react documentation"
+> - Senior Developer
 > The idea of this section is to understand the basic concepts of react, learn beginner techniques, and implement best practices

 _for local setup_